mhutch/MonoDevelop.MSBuildEditor/README.md

 * property comparand validation
 * validate metadata refs are valid in context
-* use new expression parser for triggering intellisense
-* avoid importing the same targets file more than once, for example when multivalued language imports cause multiple imports of common targets
+* use new expression parser for triggering intellisense for example when multivalued language imports cause multiple imports of common targets
 * project kind completion